 In order to help you with research, we recently added new content and tools to the Informed Investing section of InvestRight.

-The updated “Look for a registered advisor” webpage walks you through how to check to see if the person you are dealing with is registered to trade securities and give you investment advice.
+The updated Working with a Registered Investment Advisor webpage walks you through how to check to see if the person you are dealing with is registered to trade securities and give you investment advice.

-Finally, a new Guide to Investing is available that will help you to develop a skeptical attitude, conduct your due diligence, and get answers to essential questions that will support your relationship with your advisor and your investments.
-There are also companion worksheets available in the resource section that will help you work with your advisor and ask questions about your investments.
+Finally, a new Investor Guide is available that will help you to develop a skeptical attitude, conduct your due diligence, and get answers to essential questions that will support your relationship with your advisor and your investments.